love8587/prisma2-docs/glossary.md

 ### Model

-Models represent the entities of your application domain.
-Non-[composite](#composite-model) models also directly map to structures in the underlying data source, e.g. a _table_ for a relational database or a _collection_ for a document database.
-The generated Photon API will expose CRUD operations for each model in your [data model](#data-model-definition).
+[Models](./data-modeling.md#models) represent the _entities of your application domain_.
+They directly map to structures in the underlying data source, e.g. a _table_ for a relational database or a _collection_ for a document database.
+The [generated Photon API](./photon/api.md) will expose CRUD operations for each model in your [data model](#data-model-definition).

 ### Data model definition